 If COVID-19 attacks places like Tijuana with vigor, we are in for a catastrophe.
 In the meantime, many border shelters have made some difficult decisions.

 New York City is at the center of the COVID-19 pandemic.
 It’s also proudly a city of immigrants.
 Here’s how immigrants and those working with them are responding.

 The CMS Migration Update is a weekly digest of news, faith reflections, and analysis of international migration and refugee protection.
 It also provides migration policy and research updates, with the Policy Update section available in Spanish.
-Recent updates have focused heavily on the COVID-19 pandemic and its impact on migrants:
+Several updates have focused heavily on the COVID-19 pandemic and its impact on migrants: